zhongyy/Deep-Difference-Analysis-in-Similar-looking-face-recognition/README.md

 The model could be download from [Baiduyun](https://pan.baidu.com/s/19FHYCmDCAKjgNmJVMOvJgA). password: dmo1

 ### run the demo

+## We provide an example of Chow Yun Fat and a stand-in for him.
+Using the code, you get the result shown in paper Figure 2.

 1. Extract the features of Face images.
-We provide an example of Chow Yun Fat and a stand-in for him.

 As we provide the related images and in-process data, you could run extract_zhou.m and then run generate_zhou.m to get the result from scratch.